How to Convert Access Report to PDF File?

-You can import pdf file in Access database simply by adding it from attachment field.
+You can import PDF file in Access database simply by adding them from the attachment field.
 Learn how it is to be done.
-Here we will perform this in two sections, so that you can understand it more clearly.
+Here we will perform this in two sections so that you can understand it more clearly.

 1: By Adding An Attachment Field